 Compensation is includable in the gross income of the taxpayer in the year when it is actually or constructively received.
 Constructive receipt means that the employee had access to the money or the check even if it was not actually received, such as because the employee was on vacation.
 However, if the employer asked the employee not to cash a check until later because the employer was short of funds, then the payment is considered received when the employee is able to cash the check.

-If compensation is paid with property, then the value of the compensation is equal to the fair market value of the property when it is received.
+If compensation is paid with property, then the value of the compensation = the fair market value of the property when it is received.
 Company stock, for instance, is often used to pay compensation.
 If the stock is unrestricted, then it is fully taxable when received by the employee.
 However, if the stock is restricted as to transferability or if there is a substantial risk of forfeiture, then the restricted stock does not have to be reported as income until the restrictions are removed.

 Generally, when assigning pay to another party, the assignor is still generally liable for taxes on the income.
 Although gifts are generally tax-free, any income received from employers is almost never considered a gift, unless the gift was given for affection, admiration, or charity.
 Any payment associated with past or future services is not considered a gift even if the employer is not obligated to make the payment.

 Commissions are taxable when they are credited to the employee's account, whether the employee withdraws the amount or not.
 However, if the commissions cannot be calculated accurately or if it will take time to collect the commissions, then the commissions do not have to be reported as income until the uncertainties or problems are resolved.
 Advances against unearned commissions are generally taxable when the employee has full access to the funds, since most companies generally do not require repayment of unearned commissions.